Workflow Customisation

 Controlled Transitions

 Moving between statuses is controlled and auditable.
-Users can only make transitions that are explicitly defined and for which they have permission.
+Users (or automated agents) can only make transitions that are explicitly defined and for which they have permission.

 đź’ˇ Approval-Gated Transitions